Tretinoin vs Retinol: The Ultimate Comparison Guide

 The Sandwich Method

 To reduce irritation, you can create a barrier.
 After cleansing, apply a layer of moisturizer (preferably one with hyaluronic acid or ceramides).
 Let it dry, then apply your tretinoin.
 Wait a few minutes, and apply another layer of moisturizer.
-This buffers the absorption slightly without rendering the medication ineffective.
+This "sandwich" cushions the skin without cancelling the benefit.[1]

 For a detailed breakdown of what to expect during those initial weeks, check out our guide on the first 8 weeks on prescription skincare.